dolfly/geb/CONTRIBUTING.md

 ## Code changes

 Code can be submitted via GitHub pull requests.
-When a pull request is send it triggers a CI build to verify the the test and quality checks still pass.
+When a pull request is send it triggers a CI build to verify the test and quality checks still pass.

 ## Proposing new features